szkiba/mdcode/README.md

 ### Filtering

 <!-- #region filtering -->
 By default, `mdcode` work with all code blocks in a markdown document.
 It is possible to filter code blocks based on programming language or metadata.
-In this case, `mdcode` ignore code blocks that do not meet the filter criteria.
+In this case, `mdcode` ignores code blocks that do not meet the filter criteria.

 A language filter pattern can be specified using the `--lang` flag.
 Then only code blocks with a language matching the pattern will be processed.
 For example, filtering for code blocks containing JavaScript code: